zhenhuaw-me/onnxcli/README.md

 [Netron](https://github.com/lutzroeder/netron) is powerful but doesn't provide fine-grain view.

 With `onnx inspect`, you no longer need to scroll the Netron window to look for nodes or tensors.
-Instead, you can even dump the node attributes and tensor values with a single command.
+Instead, you can dump the node attributes and tensor values with a single command.

 <details><summary>Click here to see a node example</summary>
 <pre><code>